pontem-network/aptos-core/developer-docs-site/docs/concepts/staking.md

 /> --->

-### How a custodian can stake on Aptos
+### How a custodian can stake on Pont

-The Aptos staking module defines a capability that represents ownership.
-See [https://github.com/aptos-labs/aptos-core/blob/0daade4f734d1ba29a896b00d7ddde2249e87970/aptos-move/framework/aptos-framework/sources/configs/stake.move#L85](https://github.com/aptos-labs/aptos-core/blob/0daade4f734d1ba29a896b00d7ddde2249e87970/aptos-move/framework/aptos-framework/sources/configs/stake.move#L85).
+The Pont staking module defines a capability that represents ownership.
+See [https://github.com/aptos-labs/pont-core/blob/0daade4f734d1ba29a896b00d7ddde2249e87970/pont-move/framework/pont-framework/sources/configs/stake.move#L85](https://github.com/aptos-labs/pont-core/blob/0daade4f734d1ba29a896b00d7ddde2249e87970/pont-move/framework/pont-framework/sources/configs/stake.move#L85).

 This `OwnerCapability` resource can be used to control the stake pool.
 Three personas: the owner, the operator and the voter, are supported.
-Using this owner-operator-voter model, a custodian can assume the owner persona and stake on the Aptos blockchain, and participate in the Aptos governance.
+Using this owner-operator-voter model, a custodian can assume the owner persona and stake on the Pont blockchain, and participate in the Pont governance.
 This model allows delegations and staking services to be built as the owner can provide funds to the validator and the voter personas.

 This section describes how this works, using Bob and Alice in the example.

 #### Owner

 The owner is the owner of the funds.
-For example, Bob creates an account on the Aptos blockchain.
+For example, Bob creates an account on the Pont blockchain.
 Now Bob has the `OwnerCapability` resource.
 Bob can assign his account’s operator address to the account of Alice, a trusted node operator, to appoint Alice as a validator.

 As an owner: